VenierGiacomo/Prenota-User-Mobile-App/README.md

 ## Brief repository summary
-This repository is the Progressive Web Application (PWA) part of the project.
+This repository is the Mobile Application (iOS & Android) part of the project.
-This app was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+This app was built with Ionic + Capacitor.
+**Native API**: Local Notifications, Push Notifications, In-app Browser, Camera, QR-CODE Scanner.
+It implamentes native payments gateaways like [Apple Pay](https://www.apple.com/apple-pay/) and [Google Pay](https://pay.google.com/) + all Credit Cards.
 The CSS in mainly customed made using SCSS.
-In small sections of the project Bootstrap was used.

 ## Links to the other parts of the project:
 - [User facing mobile App]()